 Is Machine Learning Artificial Intelligence

 Artificial Intelligence can be categorized into three main types: Narrow AI, General AI, and Super AI.
 Narrow AI, also known as Weak AI, refers to AI systems designed to excel in specific tasks, such as voice assistants or recommendation systems.
 General AI, on the other hand, aims to possess human-level intelligence and be capable of performing any intellectual task that a human can do.
 Super AI, which is still hypothetical, would surpass human intelligence and potentially even control aspects of society.

-See also How Can I Invest In Artificial Intelligence
+See also Is Artificial Intelligence A Threat

+Is Machine Learning Artificial Intelligence